 - Apologise only if you have something to apologise for.

 - Have an escalation process if “Plan A” isn’t working.

 - And, most importantly, remember – the world is watching!

 Most people, faced with two difficult choices, prefer not to choose at all.

 – Kenneth Eade in Predatory Kill

-Learn more about Reputation Risk in Tony Jaques’ new book, Crisis Counsel: Navigating Legal and Communication Conflict.
+Learn more about Reputation Risk and how to deal with online complaints and negative comments in Tony Jaques’ new book, Crisis Counsel: Navigating Legal and Communication Conflict.